b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 Cmk.Axis(fig[1, 1], xticks=(eachindex(ex5names), ex5names),
     title="Body mass of three mice species",
     xlabel="species name", ylabel="body mass [g]")
-Cmk.boxplot!(fig[1, 1], ex5xs, ex5ys)
+Cmk.boxplot!(fig[1, 1], ex5xs, ex5ys, whiskerwidth=0.5)
 fig
 """
 sc(s)
 ```

-The only new part here is the `xticks` argument.
-It takes a tuple of ticks on x
+The new part here is the `xticks` argument.
+It takes a tuple of ticks on x axis
-axis (`1:3` in @fig:ch05ex5step1) and a vector of strings (`ex5names`) to be
+(`1:3` in @fig:ch05ex5step1) and a vector of strings (`ex5names`) to be
 displayed instead of those values.
+The meaning of `whiskerwidth` is pretty
+intuitive, it adds a horizontal bar of desired width at the end of the whiskers.
-The result is seen below.
+The result is placed below.

 ![Box-plot for exercise 5.
 Step 2.](./images/ch05ex5step2.png){#fig:ch05ex5step2}